-Using the lens and practices of productive conflict management, Tessendorf Consulting empowers leaders and managers to discover and take steps to make themselves and their organizations more resilient and socially impactful.
-Tessendorf Consulting enables these leaders and managers to make informed decisions in the areas of conflict management, governance and executive coaching and, sustainable operations.
+Using the lenses, practices and tools of productive conflict management, economics and business operations, Tessendorf Consulting empowers leaders and managers to discover and take steps to make themselves and their organizations more resilient and socially impactful.
+Tessendorf Consulting enables these leaders and managers to make informed decisions by drawing on the areas of conflict management, governance and executive leadership, and social business and housing development.

 For over three decades, I have been called to join with others to build positive and enduring outcomes.
 It started with applying conflict resolution techniques to build safety, human rights and new local structures in South Africa in the late 1980s through the mid-1990s.
 This then took on an international flavor as I worked with a tapestry of non-profit, community-based and coalitional organizations in Haiti, Sierra Leone, Mozambique and the USA.
 These initiatives addressed housing, health, education and the arts, as well as the organizations which made these possible.

 Building is an inherent part of my family story.
-Those who have gone before me have built families, houses and businesses, serving as proverbial yeomen.
+Those who have gone before me have practiced yeoman service as they built families, houses and businesses.
 Building homes with Habitat for Humanity is not just a metaphor for building organizations and healthy community.
 It has also equipped me with a deepening spiritual awareness and with leadership opportunities and insights to grow organizations, both as an Executive Director and as a consultant to others.

 The continent of Africa was where I was born, raised and educated.
 It has helped to shape me and I realize with each passing day how its wisdom continues to inform my worldview and actions.
 The wisdom about governance and leadership that emerged during South Africa’s struggle to overcome apartheid and institutionalize democratic values and practices is a gift to the world.
 I see it as my duty to honor those who made that gift possible by sharing it with the organizations and leaders that I am called to work with.